alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ## 4.3.
 Start KNI interfaces and Quagga/FRR

-Detailed description of a way TheRouter communicates with Quagga/FRR is provided on the page
+The detailed description of a way TheRouter communicates with Quagga/FRR is provided on the page
 <a href="https://github.com/alexk99/the_router/blob/master/quagga_bgp.md#dynamic-routing-integration-with-quagga-routing-suite">
 Dynamic routing.
 Integration with Quagga routing suite
 </a>